The IA Guide: A Breakdown of Intrinsic Alignment Formalisms

 \section{IA Correlation Function Notation}

-The observed shape-density and shape-shape correlations are the result of several different combinations of effects.
-For example, these can include \glspl{tidal alignment} and ``extrinsic" alignments, such as \gls{weak lensing}.
+The observed shape-density and shape-shape correlations are the result of several combinations of effects, including physical galaxy correlations and lensing.
 This section describes the notation most commonly used to denote these effects, while \rsec{IACF} describes methods to quantify their correlations.